mrcinv/covid-sim/docs/forecast.md

 ![](plotdump/slodfgraf.png)

-The last plot shows how the estimates for the total number of cases that will occur during the outbreak have changed with time.
+The last plot shows how the estimates for the total number of reported cases that will occur during the outbreak have changed with time.
 As we see, for Slovenia none of the projections have changed significantly for several weeks.

 ![](plotdump/slofinalplot.png)